lithops-cloud/lithops/README.md

-<h1><p align="center"> Lithops - Lightweight Operational Scale for IBM Cloud </p></h1>
+<h1><p align="center"> Lithops - Lightweight Operational Scale </p></h1>

 ### What is Lithops

-Lithops is based on [PyWren](https://github.com/pywren/pywren) is an open source project whose goals are massively scaling the execution of Python code and its dependencies on serverless computing platforms and monitoring the results.
-PyWren delivers the user’s code into the serverless platform without requiring knowledge of how functions are invoked and run.
+Lithops framework is a rebranded [PyWren-IBM](https://dl.acm.org/citation.cfm?id=3284029) framework.
+Lithops  goals are massively scaling the execution of Python code and its dependencies on serverless computing platforms and monitoring the results.
+Lithops delivers the user’s code into the serverless platform without requiring knowledge of how functions are invoked and run.

 ### Lithops and IBM Cloud

 Lithops for IBM Cloud provides great value for the variety of uses cases, like processing data in object storage, running embarrassingly parallel compute jobs (e.g. Monte-Carlo simulations), enriching data with additional attributes and many more.
 In extending Lithops to work with IBM Cloud Object Storage, we also added a partition discovery component that allows Lithops to process large amounts of data stored in the IBM Cloud Object Storage.
 See [changelog](CHANGELOG.md) for more details.

+### Lithops for broad scope
+Although Lithops can work with any cloud provider, only IBM Cloud and OpenShift are officially supported.
+All the rest supported on the best community effort.
+Information on how to configure Lithops to work with other cloud providers can be found [here]()

 ### IBM Cloud for Academic institutions